mikepthomas/projects/_posts/printer-voron-2.4.md

 ## Misc

+Miscellaneous parts needed to assemble the printer such as Adhesives, Tape, and Lubricants.

 | Item                                  | Quantity | Received | Notes |
 | ------------------------------------- | -------- | -------- | ----- |
 | Ø6x3mm Neodimium Magnet               | 8        | 8        |